jere-software/bullfrog-ada-compiler/README.md

 This means that the lexer will distinguish between an indentifier and and attribute, but not an aspect.
 The lexer doesn't go as far as to validate if it is a valid attribute or not, and leaves that for the parser.

 For any identifier that is not an attribute, the lexer tries to see if it is a keyword or not.
 This is to also handle the scenario for the keyword `range` vs the attribute `'Range` as a character literal can happen after the former but not the latter.
 If later on there are any aspects or pragmas that are allowed to be keywords, then the parser can be updated to check those keywords specifically when it does the matching (See the Aspect_Identifier and Pragma_Identifier procedures).

+## 5.2 Parser
+The parser generates an AST structure and provides to basic visitor interfaces to the AST structure, a "read-only" visitor and a "full access" visitor (with write permissions).
+When a new node is added, it should implement the chaining logic used to connect to those two basic visitors (see existing for examples).
+Various compiler stages can then be implemented using the visitor pattern.
+One just need to implement each visitor operation for each node.